GTM Strategy for Startups: From First Customers to Scale

 What are the biggest mistakes startups make with their GTM strategy?

-The most damaging mistakes are hiring sales before the founder has sold (outsourcing the most important learning phase), scaling before achieving repeatability (adding fuel to a fire that hasn't caught), targeting too broad a market (trying to be everything to everyone), ignoring churn in favour of new acquisition (filling a leaky bucket), and copying enterprise playbooks that require resources and infrastructure the startup doesn't have.
-Another common mistake is overinvesting in brand and tooling before validating the fundamentals.
-The best startup GTM strategies are scrappy, focused, and iterative.
-Our GTM checklist can help ensure you're covering the essentials without overcomplicating things.
+The most damaging are hiring sales before the founder has sold, scaling before repeatability, targeting too broad a market, ignoring churn while chasing acquisition, and copying enterprise playbooks that need resources the startup doesn't have.
+Overinvesting in brand and tooling before validating fundamentals is another common trap.
+Our GTM checklist covers the essentials without overcomplicating.

 How do I build a repeatable sales process at a startup?